Economy of Morocco: Textiles

 Textiles form a major industry in Morocco.
-The European Union is Morocco's top client as regards textile and clothing, with France importing 46% of hosiery, 28.5% of basic textile and 27.6% of ready-to-wear clothing from Morocco, managing director of the Moroccan Export Development Center underlined.
+The European Union is Morocco's top client in regards to textiles and clothing, with France importing 46% of hosiery, 28.5% of basic textile and 27.6% of ready-to-wear clothing from Morocco, managing director of the Moroccan Export Development Center underlined.
 Recalling that Morocco's textile and clothing exports totaled some $3.7 billion in 2007, Saad Benabdallah ascribed this performance to the many assets that Morocco enjoys, namely, geographical proximity, flexibility, sourcing skills and the multiple opportunities offered by Free Trade Agreements with the European Union, United States and Turkey.

-China's share rose to 46% on average in 2010, and several clothing categories, China is more than 50%.
-In the European market, the share of Chinese products was 37.7% in 2007.
-A bond that gives cold sweats to Moroccan exporters who have invested heavily in the sector, The President of CEDITH Jean-François Limantour said in an article that Turkey is the second supplier to Europe with a market share of 12.6%.
-The share of Morocco fell to 3%.

 Mining

 The mining sector is one of the pillars of Morocco's economy.
 It represented a turnover of US$2.7 billion in 2005, including MAD 2.17 billion in exports and 20% of energy consumption.
 It also employs about 39,000 people with an estimated MAD 571 million in salaries (2005).
 Morocco produces a number of minerals and metals, most importantly, phosphates, silver and lead.

 Morocco possesses 75 percent of the world's phosphate reserves.
 It is the world's first exporter (28% of the global market) and third producer (20% of global production).
 In 2005, Morocco produced 27.254 million tons of phosphates and 5.895 million tons of phosphate derivatives.